DigiExam for teachers

 While DigiExam has a feature allowing you to put a time limit on an assessment, folks at DigiExam (verified by some experiences at DE) recommend that you do NOT use the time limit feature.
 It will complicate the life of you and your students if you need to extend the time of an assessment due to accommodations or something unexpected (like a fire alarm).
-The suggestion is that you or a proctor manage time the same way you would for a paper assessment since you are in the room with students.
+The suggestion is that you or a proctor manage time the same way you would for a paper assessment when you are in the room with students.

-(on-campus only) Most of the time, the following is not an issue, but folks have asked so if you want to be uber-prepared:
+Most of the time, the following is not an issue, but folks have asked so if you want to be uber-prepared:

 Once students have downloaded or started an assessment, they can continue to work offline (with multiple versions of work saved) even if they lose network or Internet connectivity.
 However, if you want to be ready for this, you will need a USB drive (e.g. keychain/flash drive) to "collect" this work completed offline.
 Note that most student computers (and your DE laptop) have USB C ports, which is smaller than what most USB drives have on them (for now).
 Adapters for teachers are available in the Taub Center.
 Once you've collected the work from the student machine, you can easily upload it to DigiExam using your computer in order to grade (or print) the assessment the same as for students who had no connectivity problems.
 More details on using the offline exam file are in the Offline Exam Files article at DigiExam Knowledge Center.
 Here are the general steps: